The 30-day self-care challenge is designed to refresh and re-energize you. You will come out happier, invigorated, and ready to take on the world!

-Exhaustion isn’t just related to how busy you are.
+Exhaustion isn’t only related to how busy you are.
 Sometimes your exhaustion stems from being frustrated with how mundane life can be.

-One of the ways to prevent that is by deliberately engaging in activities which make us feel good.
+One of the ways to prevent that is by deliberately engaging in activities that make us feel good about life.

-It is those activities which will prevent you from burning out.
+It is those activities that will prevent you from burning out.
 Which will prevent you from getting frustrated and angry.

-It is these small activities which will re energize you and motivate you to achieve your dreams.
+It is these small activities that will re-energize you and motivate you to achieve your dreams.

 “People that look after themselves [and practice self-care] do have better cognitive ability.
 They do have better focus and they do have better concentration.”